 - Ford Transit or Econoline Van: The Transit is the newer version of the Econoline van that Ford started producing in 2014.
+I know they’re more popular over in the UK and often used for Campervan conversions by a lot of companies over there.
 It looks very modern, but to be within our price range we needed to purchase the 2014 model which was the first year this model was produced.
 I was wary of getting the 1st year of a new model when reliability was a primary concern.
 And the extended Ford 350 has less room to install bunk bends behind the rear seat.

 After exploring all of the options above, I finally had the Model Selected: A Chevy Express 3500 Extended Van!
 This fit in our dimensions, there was ample selection in the Cincinnati area, it was within our budget and there were plenty of parts and service options available.
 In our price range, we could even get one with <50,000 miles and a warranty.
 Tricia is very happy with the Chevy Express 3500 Extended Van that we purchased as it is very comfortable to ride in and very easy to drive.
 And so far (knock on wood), it has been very reliable for us.
 Made for 15 passengers, we removed the back two bench seats and used this area to build removable large bunk beds.
 Even with the beds in place, there is space for 8 to drive and if two sleep in each bed and two sleep on the bench seats, 6 people can comfortable sleep.
 In a pinch we've even fit 3 in each bed so that 8 can sleep inside!
 It is absolutely perfect for our needs.